lukka/github-script/README.md

 uses the GitHub API and the workflow run context.

 In order to use this action, a `script` input is provided.
-The value of that input should be the body of an asynchronous function call.
+The value of that input should be the file path that contains the body of an asynchronous function call.
 The following arguments will be provided:

 - `github` A pre-authenticated [octokit/rest.js](https://github.com/octokit/rest.js) client